 Endure in suffering

-The Greek word translated endure, persevere is hupomeno from hupo – under and meno – to remain.
+The Greek word translated as endure, persevere is hupomeno from hupo – under and meno – to remain.
 It does not connote passive putting up with things but rather an active, steadfast endurance.
 It means to stand one’s ground, hold out, endure in trouble, affliction, persecution” (BAGD).
 Hupomone is “unswerving constancy” (Barclay).

 Persist in prayer

 In the midst of our struggles or persecution, we are to stand firm in prayer.
-We are to never let up no matter what.
+We are never to let up, no matter what.

 The Greek word translated be faithful, persist is proskartereo.
 Proskartereo means to pursue devotedly, to persist.
 When used in reference to prayer means “to continue steadfastly in, to persevere in, to persist in” prayer.
 “The idea is constant diligence, effort that never lets up, including confident waiting for results” (Cottrell).

 One bulldog of a man was the epitome of persistence and determination.
-He inspired a nation to never give up no matter what.
+He inspired a nation never to give up, no matter what.